Faruqt/React-Flask/README.md

 This is an application which contains a connected flask backend to a react frontend

 ## Backend
-Step1: Enter the backend directory and create your environment:
+Step1: Enter the backend directory and create and activate your environment:

 For mac/unix users: